aerogo/aero/README.md

 - [http](https://github.com/aerogo/http) as an HTTP client with a simple and clean API
 - [log](https://github.com/aerogo/log) for simple & performant logging

+## In development

+This is an ongoing project under heavy development.
+API stability is **not guaranteed**.
+Use at your own risk.

 ## Chat

 Feel free to join us on [Discord][discord-url] (better than Slack and IRC).

 ![Discord](https://puu.sh/y62bO/bfb44dbd11.png)

-## In development

-This is an ongoing project.
-Use at your own risk.

 ---